Lampeter, Aberayron and New Quay Light Railway: Remains of the route

 The former Aberayron engine shed area is now a housing development, whilst the goods yard area is occupied by a Jewson builder's hardware yard.
-Access to this yard is unusual in that it uses the still-intact double-track railway bridge over the River Aeron which has now been paved.
+Access to this yard is unusual in that it uses the still-intact double-track iron railway bridge over the River Aeron which has been paved.
 The site of the station platform is adjacent to this bridge and it can be seen that the paved road climbs up to the level of the former platform and descends to track level to cross the river bridge - this change in level of the paved road was kept to assist in flood mitigation.
-The site of the Aberayron station building is now occupied by a Ceredigion County Council office building.
-This was built by the Welsh Water Authority in the 1970s and subsequently bought by the Council in 1996.
-The office building was extended to its rear during 2003, but up to this point, the GWR prefabricated concrete sheds and brick platform loading dock had still been in existence until that time.
+The site of the Aberayron station building is now occupied by an office building.
+This was built by the Welsh Water Authority in the 1970s.
+The office building was extended to its rear during 2003, several GWR prefabricated concrete sheds and brick platform loading dock had still been in existence until that time.

 Because the line ran in the base of both the River Dulas and the River Aeron valleys, there were very few bridges, but those that do still exist are concrete bridges located east under an unclassified dead-end road from Talsarn Halt, and west from Talsarn Halt - across a small stream (visible from the A482 road) located a quarter-mile east of Felinfach Primary School.
 There is also a bridge located between Crossways Halt and Llanerchaeron Halt (visible from the A482 road) where the road and trackbed are located together and cross the River Mydyr.

 Most of the platforms at the halts on the line were constructed of wooden rail sleepers and have not survived, being either dismantled at closure, subsequently removed by farmers or simply rotted away; but brick platforms at Silian halt are still visible from the A485 road.
-The brick platform, heavily overgrown, and its waiting room at Llanerch-Ayron Halt railway station is still extant.
+The brick platform, heavily overgrown, and a replica GWR Pagoda-style waiting room at Llanerch-Ayron Halt railway station with station sign was built in 2011.
 It is accessible easily by following the footpath from the North off the minor road leading to the Llanerchaeron estate.
 Others at Talsarn Halt railway station are visible from the B4337 road as well as Blaenplwyf Halt railway station which is visible from a minor road although is significantly overgrown.

 The Felinfach station building was removed for development of a garage and motor dealership but was dismantled, re-erected and restored on the Gwili Railway, at Llwyfan Cerrig station, by volunteer rail enthusiasts.